 The research on decentralized energy management started around 2006 and is carried out in cooperation with the chair (Computer Architecture for Embedded Systems (CAES).

-Meanwhile we are involved in many national and international projects and have set up contacts and cooperation’s with several energy related companies and research groups in the Netherlands and Europe.
+Meanwhile the group is involved in many national and international projects and has set up contacts and cooperation’s with several energy related companies and research groups in the Netherlands and Europe.

-More information on this research can be found on our website Energy in Twente and via my publication list.
+For more information on our energy related research see our website Energy in Twente and via my publication list.

 A short interactive mini course, where I explain in three minutes in a laypersons language the challenges with 'ICT and Smart Grids' can be found here - in Dutch, also with German or English subtitles).

-As nowadays h-indices seem to be an aften used measure, here my data:
+As nowadays h-indices seem to be an often used measure, here my data:

 and an Associate Editor for OR Letters